Currency: Indonesian Rupiah (RpIDR)

 - Share your insurance details with family or friends before you leave.

 Recommended vaccines depend on your health status, which part of Indonesia you're travelling to, and how long you plan to stay.
-Website traveldoctor.com.au recommends you make sure your standard vaccinations are up to date, and consider shots for rabies, Japanese encephalitis, typhoid and hepatitis A and B. See its Indonesia fact sheet or Bali fact sheet for advice, and speak to your doctor.
+Website traveldoctor.com.au recommends you make sure your standard vaccinations are up to date, and consider shots for rabies, Japanese encephalitis, typhoid and hepatitis A and B. See its Indonesia page or Bali fact sheet for advice, and speak to your doctor.